 In 1973, the New Zealand magazine Country Music wrote that whereas country music in New Zealand was once restricted to a small, enthusiastic following, Hore had made the genre “not only better appreciated but more acceptable to a wider audience.
 In other words he was responsible for dispelling the ‘hillbilly’ image which was an anathema to many.”

-A loner, often uncomfortable with his high public profile – and the limitations that country audiences can place on the type of material they want to hear – Grenell has nevertheless attracted a wide audience that has been loyal to him for over 50 years.
+A loner, often uncomfortable with his high public profile – and the limitations that country audiences can place on the type of material they want to hear – Grenell nevertheless attracted a wide audience was loyal to him for over 50 years.

 John Grenell passed away at Darfield, Canterbury, on 27 July 2022.